tracking-exposed/youtube.tracking.exposed/content/seeyou.md

 ---
-title: "(first write up) a labor union for content creator"
+title: "(first write up) a labor union for content creators"
 date: 2019-05-31T10:00:00+01:00
 draft: false
 layout: single
 ---

 **Update 27 July 2019**: The German/Global initiative [FairTube](https://fairtube.info/en/) has something in common with us.
-We want to enable youtuber and watcher in a collaborative analysis of algorithm.
-YouTube might or might not comply with requests, but only by analyzing how the platform control the videos we can keep them accountable.
+We want to enable youtubers and watchers in a collaborative analysis of algorithms.
+YouTube might or might not comply with requests, but only by analyzing how the platform controls the videos we can hold them accountable.

 {{<colorblock color="primary" text="We address the algorithm">}}